Implant Surface – SInergy™

 Vandeweghe S, De Bruyn H. The Effect of Smoking on Early Bone Remodeling on Surface Modiﬁed Southern Implants.
 Clinical Implant Dentistry and Related Research.
 2009, 1-9; doi 10.1111/j.1708-8208.2009.00198.x.

 Vandeweghe S, Cosyn J, Thevissen E, Teerlinck J, De Bruyn H. The Inﬂuence of Implant Design on Bone Remodeling around Surface-Modiﬁed Southern Implants.
 Clinical Implant Dentistry and Related Research.
 2010, 1-8. doi 10.1111/j.1708-8208.2010.00308.x.

 Vandeweghe S, Hawker P, De Bruyn H. An Up to 12-Year Retrospective Follow-Up on Immediately Loaded, Surface-Modiﬁed Implants in the Edentulous Mandible.
 Clinical Implant Dentistry and Related Research.
 2015, 1-9. doi 10.1111/cid.12322.

 Vandeweghe S, Ferreira D, Vermeersch L, Mari€en M, De Bruyn H. Long-term retrospective follow-up of turned and moderately rough implants in the edentulous jaw.
 Clin.
 Oral Impl.
 Res.
 00,1-6 doi: 10.1111/clr.12602

 For further detailed information about the Implant Surface, please see the documents made available for your reference.

-The Southern enhanced surface is not a “coating”, it is an abraided rough surface of Rutile Titanium.
+The Southern enhanced surface is not a “coating”, it is an abraded rough surface of pure Titanium.
 This is the same dense form of titanium common to “machined” surface implants…